 “O Prophet!
 Tell your wives and your daughters and the women of the believers to draw their cloaks (veils) all over their bodies (i.e. screen themselves completely).
 That will be better, that they should be known (as free respectable women) so as not to be annoyed.
 And Allah is Ever Oft-Forgiving, Most Merciful.” [al-Ahzab: 59]

 This verse clearly indicates that Allah has made Hijab an expression of chastity and modesty.
-The virtue of wearing Hijab explained in this verse is that Muslim woman will be identified as respectable woman when she wears Hijab.
+The virtue of wearing Hijab explained in this verse is that Muslim woman will be identified as respectable woman when she wears Hijab or a veil.

 2. Hijab is purity: